-How to deal with airdropped tokens with Exodus
+How to deal with airdropped tokens in Exodus

-Assuming you qualify for the distribution, the token will be sent to your address but you will not see it in Exodus.
+Assuming you qualify for an airdrop distribution, the airdropped token will be sent to your ETH address but you will not see it in Exodus.
 The token will be stored at your wallet address.
 For ETH-based (ERC20) assets, you can confirm your token balance on https://etherscan.io/ by pasting in your ETH address and checking the token transfer drop-down.

 In order to access an airdropped asset on the ETH network, you will have to use a more advanced wallet like MyEtherWallet able to see and interact with your token.
 Here is a good guide: https://support.exodus.io/article/128-how-do-i-receive-unsupported-erc20-tokens